ADBond/bga-calypso/README.md

 a fluid list to remember what needs to be done before pulling in and starting a new chunk of work

 * animations - let calypso cards & trick pile appear after animation is finished rather than early
-* Fix dealer button animation
+* ~~Fix dealer button animation - not really fixed but removed.
+Fine for now~~
 * New cards in calypso get eaten by calypso animation - need to handle this!
-  * maybe calypso animation should head to player boxes to help signify scoring being there
+  * ~~maybe calypso animation should head to player boxes to help signify scoring being there - parking this idea~~

 ## For a different branch